 This will inspire you to read more because you won’t want to put the book down once you start, Doug takes you on a journey of bee’s, insects, your garden (because it feels like he is talking directly to you) and people, explaining were we can help each other best and where we all fit.
 He doesn’t pull any punches on the good, bad or ugly if you are a person or an insect but he has written the book in such a way that you have the means to act and think a little differently which is good for the bees and in turn for us.

 This is truly an inspiring book, even with the many Australian specific references to climate, plants and insects which can be translated to New Zealand conditions and globally as it gives you the tools to do a little of your own research and have a go in your own back yard.
 A must read for any bee lover or keen gardener but I think everyone should read it.
 It will enrich your life and practices in our natural environment.
-One of my favorite sections of many was the “Bee Motel” for native bee's…I love it.
+One of my favourite sections of many was the “Bee Motel” for native bee’s…I love it.

 Thanks Lisa for writing this review